 Katie Daubney

-Katie is a lecturer in developmental psychology at UEL having completed PhD research into how stress affects auditory attention mechanisms in the first years of life as part of a doctoral training partnership between UEL and Birkbeck, University of London.
+Katie’s own research has looked at how environmental sensitivity develops in the first years of life as part of an ESRC-funded doctoral training partnership between UEL and Birkbeck, University of London.

 Previous research collaborations at ISEY include looking at audiovisual speech perception and learning in pre-schoolers, as well as investigating the relationship between physiological arousal, behavioural reactivity and neural responses in cohorts of infants and school-aged children.